 During what was supposed to be our “honeymoon years,” I was aware that Denise and I were dealing with the grief of loss much differently.
 We were in our mid-twenties with minimal life experience and our whole adulthood ahead of us.
 My grief was more for my wife’s loss.
 From my perspective Melissa was in heaven and we would see her again and that was sufficient for me.
 And although I understood Denise’s grief had to be different if for no other reason than Melissa was a part of Denise’s body and soul for nine months, I still exhibited youthful impatience with what I felt was protracted grief on her part.
 I suppose in those early years of marriage I used my fishing trips as a salve for my own pain, not so much from losing Melissa but more from being unable to fix what I thought was broken in my wife’s life.
-It was a typical perspective for a young male, but it failed to validate the immense pain my dear wife was enduring.
-Thanks goes to God for both of our perseverance through those early years of marriage.
+I suppose my perspective was typical of a young male, but it failed to validate the immense pain my dear wife was enduring.
+Thanks goes to God for our perseverance through those early years of marriage.

 But my true incentive was that the BLM tree cutting area was right next to Beaver Dam State Park which contained my favorite fishing spot at that time.
-So tree cutting, in reality, was an excuse to travel 360 miles to fish for an hour or two.
+So tree cutting was really an excuse to travel 360 miles to fish for an hour or two.
 Since the elevation at the rim of the little Beaver Dam Creek canyon was less than 6,000 feet, snow sticking on the ground was unusual for December.
 Fishing Beaver Dam Creek could be good year-round, so the temptation was hard for me to resist.
 I obviously succumbed to it those three years.

 The Internet didn’t exist then, and weather forecasts rarely reported on obscure cities like Caliente and Panaca, both of which served as gateways into the state park.
 Driving north on U.S. 93 from Pahranagat to Caliente I noted a light snow sticking to the desert floor.
 A storm had passed through the night before, but the sun was shining on the highway causing the snow on the asphalt to quickly melt.
 I certainly noticed the bank of clouds to the east, but I had not connected the dots that without bright sunlight on the 30-mile dirt road that headed east into the state park it was quite possible that conditions would be very slippery.
 I must have thought enough about it that I let some air out of my tires when I pulled off the pavement onto the snow-packed gravel road.
 I had read instructional books about four-wheeling that suggested reducing air pressure in your tires could help improve traction under certain conditions, and I must have assessed the situation enough to determine this was one of them.
-I believe I dropped the pressure down closer to twenty pounds than I should have.
+I believe I dropped the pressure down closer to ten pounds than I should have.

 Even today at age fifty-six, I can be impatient to reach my destination to start fishing.
 Imagine what that might have been like for me at age twenty-six.
 It’s not good to combine impatience with snow.
-I had driven my truck on snow before, but never before on the Beaver Dam road.
-When that road is dry it is easy to reach speeds approaching 65 mph on the straightaways, and so I thought I was doing good to keep my speed to around 30 mph (and after all, I had manly four-wheel drive).
+I had driven my truck on snow before, but never on the Beaver Dam road.
+When that road is dry it is easy to reach speeds approaching 65 mph on the straightaways, and so I thought I was doing good to keep my speed to around 30 mph (after all, I had “manly” four-wheel drive).
 I also assumed, incorrectly, that the snowy white blanket covering the road was slushy because it had melted so quickly on the highway.
 Being under the eastern cloud bank it was not slushy, but rather firmly packed and slick.

 As I reached a section of the road that I knew would gently angle to the left, I failed to take into account all the physics involved in the situation.
 You see there was a slight rise, sort of a little hill, that preceded the gentle turn.
 As I traveled over that hill at 35 mph the “lift” off the hill was enough to break loose the tenuous traction my rear end was maintaining.
 Having already eased the front wheels into the left-hand bend my whole rear end began to slide around to the right side of the road.
-As usually happens in these sort of crisis situations, your mind slows everything down so what took three seconds to actually occur appeared more like thirty seconds.
+As usually happens in these sort of crisis situations, your mind slows everything down so what took three seconds to occur appeared more like thirty seconds.
 It was one frighteningly surreal slow motion accident.
 As the truck continued its 180 degree pirouette on the snow, the momentum of the rear end swinging around slid the truck into the left hand berm of the road.
 Obviously, the physics of the rear end swinging around in a counter-clockwise motion was stronger than the vector the tuck was heading at the top of the little rise in the road; by all accounts I would have thought I would end up in the ditch on the right side.
 Two other interesting things happened once the truck side-swiped the left side berm (remember that at the point of impact I was facing backwards after spinning around 180 degrees).
 One was that the truck gently tipped onto its passenger side, so gently that nothing broke.
 The passenger side door and quarter panels got dented and the passenger door mirror collapsed, but there was no broken glass.
 Once everything stopped moving, there I was still sitting in the driver’s seat, held up in the air by the seat belt and parallel to the ground, looking back towards the little hill with all the piñon and juniper trees growing sideways from right to left.
 The other interesting physics lesson was that low pressure tires do not hold the bead very well when slammed up against a berm.
 I didn’t discover that one until after I unfastened the seat belt and climbed out the window.

 Luckily another Christmas tree hunter happened by, and using my tow rope we were able to pull my truck back onto all fours.
 Glad to be alive and that the truck wasn’t too badly damaged, I set upon the task of changing the right front tire with the spare.
 That’s when I learned my next lesson: always check the air pressure of your spare tire when traveling in the back country (good advice before trips of all kind).
 I didn’t get more than a couple hundred feet when the under inflated spare tire came off its bead as well.
 That was when I knew for certain that I was not going to fish Beaver Dam Creek that day.

 Undaunted, I hiked into the woods, cut the three trees as I promised, dragged each back to the truck and hoisted them into the bed, and then waited for another friendly tree hunter to pass by.
-I didn’t have to wain too long.
+I didn’t have to wait long.
 I was able to put my original tire in the back of a friendly family truck and hitch a ride back into Caliente.
 Once there I was able to get the tire remounted at the gas station for $5, but getting someone to drive me back to my truck took $50 (at twenty to 25 mph that amounted to a two-hour round trip for the gas station attendant).
 A few hours before sunset I was dropped off at my truck whereupon I changed my second tire of the day, in the snow.
 As soon as I made my way back into Caliente I stopped at the gas station and inflated all my tires to their proper level, including the spare.

 So, what lessons did I learn from all this?
 Well, it’s best not to avoid discussing family issues by running off on trips; resolving them through open and loving communication is best (and if I go fishing afterwords there’ll be much less guilt involved).
 Second, it’s not always a good idea to combine fishing with other tasks; one will always distract from the other.
 I also confirmed that snow is slippery; I need to slow down.
 Finally, looking back on all the events during my first years of marriage, I know that God is good, gracious, and loving.
 I am thankful to Him that our marriage survived our early tribulations.